 Lake paddling and gentle river cruises are safe with any inflatable kayak.

-Fishing from an inflatable kayak is also a great pastime, several brands have developed kayaks aimed specifically at fisherman.
+Fishing from an inflatable kayak is also a great pastime, several brands have developed kayaks like these aimed specifically at fishermen.

 If you want to go whitewater kayaking, you will need a kayak made specifically for this purpose though.